Fort Clinch State Park

 The historic fort is only one aspect of this diverse 1,400-acre park.
 Maritime hammocks with massive arching live oaks provide a striking backdrop for hiking and biking on the park’s many trails.

-The park is known for its gopher tortoises, painting buntings and several other species of wildlife.
-Camping, fishing, shelling and shark-tooth hunting are also popular activities.
+The park is known for its gopher tortoises, painted buntings and other species of wildlife.
+Camping, fishing, shelling and shark-tooth hunting are popular activities.

 Plan Your Visit

 12157 Heckscher Drive